 The correlations suggest that the fluctuations in the atmosphere (or part of them) are somehow "synchronized" at adjacent altitude levels.
 A vertical (layered) structure might therefore be present in the magnitude of the fluctuations, too.
-This was studied by means of the standard deviations σ of the temperatures T, the result is shown in Fig. 4.
+This was studied by means of the standard deviations $\sigma$ of the temperatures T, the result is shown in Fig. 4.
 There is indeed a vertical structure with fairly pronounced layers.

-The HAMMONIA data used for Fig.4 were annual data that have been smoothed by a four point running mean.
+The HAMMONIA data used for Fig. 4 were annual data that have been smoothed by a four point running mean.
 This was done to reduce the influence of high frequency "noise" mentioned above, which is substantial (a factor of 2).
+The correlation calculations were repeated with the unsmoothed data.
+The results are essentially the same.
+The same applies to the standard deviations.

 The layered structures shown in Fig. 3 and 4 are not unrelated.
-This can be seen in Fig. 4 that also gives the vertical correlations r (Fig.3) for comparison.
+This can be seen in Fig. 4 that also gives the vertical correlations r (Fig. 3) for comparison.
 The horizontal dashed lines indicate that the maxima of the standard deviations occur near the extrema of the correlation profile in the stratosphere and lower mesosphere.
-This means that the fluctuations in adjacent σ maxima (and in adjacent layers) are anticorrelated.
+This suggests that the fluctuations in adjacent $\sigma$ maxima (and in adjacent layers) are anticorrelated.
 Surprisingly these anticorrelations are also approximately seen in the amplitude and phase profiles of Fig.1 that are typical of all oscillations (see below).

-Fig.3 Vertical correlation of temperatures in HAMMONIA (red dots) and ECHAM6 (black squares).
+Fig. 3 Vertical correlation of temperatures in HAMMONIA (red dots) and ECHAM6 (black squares).
 Reference altitude is 42 km (r = 1).
-Vertical dotted lines show 95% significance for Hammonia.
+Vertical dashed lines show 95% significance for HAMMONIA (red) and ECHAM6 (black).

 The ECHAM6 data have been analyzed in the same way as the HAMMONIA data, including a smoothing by a 4 point running mean.
 The data cover the altitude range of 0 -78 km for a 400 year simulation.
-The results are very similar to those of

-HAMMONIA.
-This is shown in Fig.5 that gives vertical profiles of standard deviations and of vertical correlations of the smoothed ECHAM6 data, and is to be compared to the HAMMONIA results in Fig. 4.
+The results are very similar to those of HAMMONIA.
+This is shown in Fig. 5 that gives vertical profiles of standard deviations and of vertical correlations of the smoothed ECHAM6 data, and is to be compared to the HAMMONIA results in Fig. 4.
 The two upper maxima of standard deviations are again anticorrelated.